jrhut/esextract.jl/README.md

 ELASTIC_SECRET = {{ELASTICSEARCH LOGIN PASSWORD}}
 ```

-Optionally to make life easier also configure the default variables below.
+Optionally (reccomended) to make life easier also configure the default variables below.
 This will save you needing extra arguments when making a query.

 ```
 DEFAULT_INDEX = {{DEFAULT INDEX TO QUERY}}